Skip to main content Skip to Navigation Skip to Footer

 Where do I get my child vaccinated?

 Vaccines are administered by your health care provider.
-If you do not have a health care provider, you can contact your local Porcupine Health Unit office to schedule an appointment.
+If you do not have a health care provider, click here to book an appointment online or call your local Porcupine Health Unit office.

 • What to expect at your child’s vaccination appointment.